haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 executeTask sid t = call sid t
 {% endhighlight %}

+Although `call` is a synchronous protocol, communication with the *server process* is out of band, both from the client and the server's point of view.
+The server implementation chooses whether to reply to a call request immediately, or defer its reply until a later stage (and thus go back to receiving other messages in the meanwhile).

-That's it for the client!
+In terms of code, that's all there is to it for our client!
 Note that the type signature we expose to our consumers is specific, and that we do not expose them to either arbitrary messages arriving in their mailbox or to exceptions being thrown in their thread.
 Instead we return an `Either`.
+One very important thing about this approach is that if the server replies with some other type (i.e., a type other than `Either String a`) then our client will be blocked indefinitely!

 There are several varieties of the `call` API that deal with error handling in different ways.
 Consult the haddocks for more info about